andreas-koukorinis/rfe-frame/README.md

 # rfe-frame
-Recursive Feature Elimination with Support Vector Regression.
+Recursive Feature Elimination frame.
-Try to implement our own version of rfe.
++ Try to implement two version of rfe.
+  + with Support Vector Regression.
+  + with Random Forest Regression.